continuedev/continue/docs/docs/how-to-use-continue.md

 ### Figure out what shell command to run

-Instead of switching windows and getting distracted, you can ask things like "/explain How to I find running process on port 8000?"
+Instead of switching windows and getting distracted, you can ask things like "How do I find running process on port 8000?"

 ### Ask single-turn open-ended questions